How many immigrants are in North Carolina?

 North Carolina residents were foreign-born

-The number of foreign-born residents in North Carolina increased from 700K in 2011 to 846K in 2021.
-This growth occurred alongside changes in the native-born population due to births, deaths, and migration.
-Analyzing the foreign-born share of the total population provides a clearer understanding of these demographics.
-In 2021, the foreign-born population in North Carolina was 8.2%, lower than the national average of 13.6%, and up from 7.4% in 2011.
+The number of foreign-born residents in North Carolina grew from 749K in 2013 to 995K in 2023.
+This increase occurred alongside changes in the native-born population due to births, deaths, and people moving.
+Analyzing the foreign-born share of the total population provides a better view of these demographics.
+In North Carolina, the foreign-born share of the population was 9.2% in 2023, lower than the US overall at 14.3%, and up from 7.6% in the state since 2013.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In 2021, the metro areas in the US with the highest and lowest shares of foreign-born populations were Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% (highest) and Beckley, WV at 0.8% (lowest).
-In North Carolina, the highest and lowest were Raleigh-Cary at 12.2% and Rocky Mount at 3.8%, respectively.
+From 2018 to 2022, the metro areas (with data) in the US with the highest and lowest foreign-born population share were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Beckley, WV at 0.9% foreign-born (lowest).
+The highest and lowest among the metro areas in or connected to North Carolina were: Raleigh-Cary, NC at 12.4% foreign-born (highest) and New Bern, NC at 3.8% foreign-born (lowest).

 Change location to see this data for other areas